TimMikeladze/reptiles.dev/README.md

 Generated SVGs are cached for up to 30 minutes before they are removed.
 After that point a new image will be generated when the url is visited.

-This method of generating random yet temporarily identifiable image is great to use when mocking & developing front-ends, mapping some fake ids to images, or as placeholder images inside a
+This method of generating random yet temporarily identifiable images is great to use when mocking & developing front-ends, mapping some fake ids to images, or as placeholder images inside a Storybook.
-Storybook.

 ## Examples